The GR1 is like one of those mythical objects that people on the internet talk about, but nobody you know actually has.

 Now, here is where I’m going to deviate from a lot of what has been said about the pack.

 As a daily use backpack, the GR1 is awesome.
 For “tactical” use, I think it makes a great 24-hour assault pack to compete with the likes of LBT, Eagle, and Mystery Ranch.

 But I hesitate to call it a “Ruck” in the traditional sense.

-The shoulder straps are good, but the putting large amounts of weight on your shoulders for extended periods will mess with your back.
+The shoulder straps are good, but putting large amounts of weight on only your shoulders for extended periods will mess with your back.
 If you plan on rucking with 60+ lbs, you need a sturdy waist belt.

 I’m not talking about the GORUCK waist belt, either.
 I’m talking serious hip belts that transfer weight to your hips/legs

 Realistically, those who have spent time doing serious hikes, backpacking trips, and ruck movements understand this and wouldn’t use the GR1 for that purpose.
 I’m sure there are some devotees out there who sincerely think that putting 60 lbs in the GR1 and moving long distances on a regular basis is a good idea, though.
 While it can be done, you really shouldn’t.